+A New Vision for Mexico 2042: Achieving Prosperity for All a book published in 2013, identifies the priority issues that could influence Mexico's long-term economic trajectory, and outlines a balanced action program necessary to effectively address these issues.
+It includes reforms and actions that would simultaneously achieve much higher and more inclusive growth, and thus would restore the sense of pride and optimism among Mexicans that has been eroding in recent years.
+The issues discussed are of such importance that the legacy of the next Presidency could well be determined by the administration's willingness and ability to implement the agenda outlined in this book.
+Edited by Claudio Loser, Jose Fajgenbaum and Harinder Kohli, SAGE Publications India, 2013.
 THE EMERGING MARKETS INSTITUTE Joint Sponsors: Beijing Normal University (BNU) and Emerging Markets Forum (EMF) In 2011, the Emerging Markets Institute was founded by two parties: Beijing Normal University School of Development and the Emerging Markets Forum.
 For more than a hundred years, Beijing Normal University has earned widespread recognition in China as one of the earliest adopters of the university system at the beginning of the 20th century.
 Over the years, the school has been home to a large group of renowned scholars who have promoted culture and stimulated education.
 Objectives and Focus The Emerging Markets Institute (EMI) brings business, politics, and academics together, provides high-level policy and advisory services to help emerging market countries achieve more inclusive and sustainable development.
-The Institute aims to become the premier independent think tank in Asia on economic and social issues.
-It hopes to develop international research methods, serve governments, and provide strategic analysis and advice to the business and academic organizations, using EMF's rich experience in global best practice and innovation.
+The Institute aims to become the premier independent think tank in Asia on economic and social issues and hopes to develop international research methods, serve governments, and provide strategic analysis and advice to the business and academic organizations, using EMF's rich experience in global best practice and innovation.
 Its main objectives are: provide policy advice on economic and social development to governments; provide advisory services on international investments and trades to businesses; build a platform for visiting scholars and exchange students from/to China; organize high-level forums; and provide training supports to experts, universities, and multinational organizations.
 The Institute aims to enhance Asia's development of human capital, as well as promote social and academic cooperation, not only throughout Asia but also the global South.
-2015 Emerging Markets Forum - China and the Emerging Markets The EMF, the EMI and the Chinese People's Association for Friendship with Foreign Countries (CPAFFC) hosted 2015 Beijing Forum for Emerging Markets on October 18-20, 2015 in the Great Hall of the People.
-The meeting was structured around the following themes: New Normal, Challenge and Opportunities of China and the Emerging Economies; Asian Infrastructure Investment Bank (AIIB), Internationalization of Chinese Currency RMB and the Emerging Markets; China FDI and Economic Cooperation among Emerging Markets Countries; and Urbanization of China and Emerging Markets Countries: Past and Future.
-The meeting was attended by 300 participants.
-Yuanchao Li, Vice President of the People's Republic of China met with some of the distinguished participants.
+2015 Emerging Markets Forum - China and the Emerging Markets The EMF, the EMI, and the Chinese People's Association for Friendship with Foreign Countries (CPAFFC) hosted the 2015 Beijing Forum for Emerging Markets on October 18-20 in the Great Hall of the People.
+The meeting was structured around the themes of: New Normal, Challenge and Opportunities of China and the Emerging Economies; Asian Infrastructure Investment Bank (AIIB), Internationalization of Chinese Currency RMB and the Emerging Markets; China FDI and Economic Cooperation among Emerging Markets Countries; and Urbanization of China and Future.